State-College-Plone/WebServerAuth/README.txt

         If you have an existing user with the same ID as your user inside the Plone site, this will override your permission/role settings, so you can't access these things on an admin level anymore.
-Solution: Create a new user with a non-conflicting ID in the root folder, give him the Manager role, and log in with this user instead.
+Solution: Create a new user with a non-conflicting ID in the root folder, give it the Manager role, and log in with this user instead.
 Now the acl_users should behave normally again, and you should be able to change the settings.